top of page

 • HT V: Death from irreversible hypothermia.

-Life is physically not compatible 92° F and lower, but in surgery, patients are under anesthetized and thermoregulation is manipulated according to surgical need.
+Life is physically not compatible with 92° F and lower, but in surgery, patients are under anaesthetized, and thermoregulation is manipulated according to surgical need.
 The role of hypothermia here is prolongation of operative time and protection of vital organs with low metabolism and oxygen uptake.
-In cardiac surgery the goals are :-
+In cardiac surgery, the goals are:-

 1. Extension of the operative time.